 Calling customer service is encouraged to illustrate your situation and potentially ask for a refund.
-In order to speak to a live person in Bank of America customer service, you need to dial 1-800-432-1000.
+You can always dispute Bank of America charges and overdraft fees.
+In order to speak to a live person in Bank of America customer service about the overdraft fee, you need to dial 1-800-432-1000.

 What should you say on the phone?

 - State your purpose for the call

 “There was an overdraft fee charge of ($000.00) on my account dated (date/month) that I would like to get a refund.”

 - Give out the reasons why you should get a refund, RATIONALLY.
 Don’t blame on their overdraft system.
 Instead, be nice and admit that you have some personal reasons that caused an overdraft.
 Perhaps you lose track of your account balance because you are outside of the United States, or a check issued a long time ago recently got cashed.

 - Admit that it was your mistake, and politely ask whether there is any chance that you can waive it.
 Maybe it was your first-time overdraft, or you have been with Bank of America for a while.
 Bank of American does refund overdraft fees case by case, so describe your circumstance with honesty and sincerity, and it is highly possible that you may get your money back.